DaoanXU/LeetCode/src/container_with_most_water/README.md

 This Solution Contains 2 Solutions.

 maxArea is the first idea i come up with, which is recursive solution.
-It is correct but it reaches the time limit of online test.
+It is correct but it reaches the space limit of online test.
+Recurisve solution may cause stack over flow.

 maxAres2 is the O(n) solution which scan from two ends.
-IT passes the one line test
+IT passes the online test